 Table of Contents

 What to See in Old Montreal

 The Notre-Dame-de-Bon-Secours Chapel was built over the ruins of another church in 1771, making it among the oldest chapels in Montréal.
-It’s also home to the Marguerite Bourgeoys Museum, which honors the woman who was Montréal’s first teacher and founder of the original Notre-Dame-de-Bon-Secours.
-For an incredible view of Old Port, climb to the lookout at the top of the chapel.
+It’s also home to the Marguerite Bourgeoys Museum, which honours the woman who was Montréal’s first teacher and founder of the original Notre-Dame-de-Bon-Secours.
+For an incredible view of Old Port Montreal, climb to the lookout at the top of the chapel.

 Address: 400 rue Saint Paul Est

 #2 Bonsecours Market